• Skip to primary navigation

 If the leaves or stems are preserved whole, you will need a bit more than a teaspoon.
 Just eyeball it to be a teaspoon crushed.

-Now take the list of the mixed herbal tea outside into your garden and see how many you can find.
-You might be surprised to see that you are already growing an herbal tea.
+Now take a good look at the list of mixed herbal teas and see how many you can grow in your garden.
+You might be surprised how easy it is to grow your own herbs for herbal tea.

 What is your favorite herbal tea?